bellbellbell07-star/COOL/docs/philosophy/qualia.md

 #### **Directionality (D)**
 The system’s intrinsic orientation or intention.
 - What am I trying to do with this information?
-- Toward何に向けて meaning is shaped?
+- Toward what purpose is meaning shaped?

 (For humans: desire, emotion, self-model
  For AI: prompts, goals, constraints.)